When are Ojai Pixies in season?

 Traditional breeding of citrus has been going on since citrus has been propagated by humans.
 Taking pollen from one citrus tree and pollinating flowers of another citrus tree can give rise to a new fruit which can be propagated or crossed with other citrus.
 Over many hundreds of years this has led to the diversity of citrus fruits we have today.

-The plant breeders down at UC Riverside are still cooking up new varieties.
-As California orange growers have hit hard times with Valencia and Navel oranges, many of them are switching to tangerines.
-This is probably good for the consumer: within five to ten years you will have the opportunity to sharpen your taste buds on a number of new tangerine sensations.
+The plant breeders at UC Riverside are still working to develop new varieties.
+As consumer tastes have changed, California orange growers have been switching to tangerines.
+This is probably good for the consumer, you now have the opportunity to sharpen your taste buds on a number of new citrus sensations.
 We hope you’ll remember the Ojai Pixie Tangerine as all these new varieties come into production.

 Why don’t Ojai Pixies have seeds?